mashrikt/office-lunch/README.md

 ```

 ## API Structure
-`api/auth`: authentication endpoints
+- `api/auth`: authentication endpoints
-`api/users`: admin only endpoint for creating updating and deleting users
+- `api/users`: admin only endpoint for creating updating and deleting users
-`api/restauramts`: admin only endpoint for creating updating and deleting restaurants
+- `api/restauramts`: admin only endpoint for creating updating and deleting restaurants
-`api/menus`:  admins create menus and users can see list of menus
+- `api/menus`:  admins create menus and users can see list of menus
-`api/votes`: endpoint for users to list and create their votes
+- `api/votes`: endpoint for users to list and create their votes
-`api/winners`: admin only endpoint to generate the winner for the day.
+- `api/winners`: admin only endpoint to generate the winner for the day.
-`docs`: Documentation
+- `docs`: documentation
-`admin`: Django admin panel
+- `admin`: admin panel

 ## Improvements
 - More test coverage (currently only test cases added for critical behavior)